diojin/mockingjay/docs/database.md

 ###### Oracle Indexed Clusters
 `An indexed cluster is a table cluster that uses an index to locate data.` `The cluster index is a B-tree index on the cluster key`.
 A cluster index must be created before any rows can be inserted into clustered tables.

 Assume that you create the cluster employees_departments_cluster with the cluster key department_id, as shown in Example.
 Because the HASHKEYS clause is not specified, this cluster is an indexed cluster.
-Afterward, you create an index namedidx_emp_dept_cluster on this cluster key.
+Afterward, you create an index named idx_emp_dept_cluster on this cluster key.

 ```sql
 CREATE CLUSTER employees_departments_cluster